charliecalvert/CloudNotes/Assignments/Mongo/UbuntuServerOva.md

 IN this example we:

 - Sign in as **admin**
-- Switch to the test dabase
+- Switch to the test database
 - Show the users

 ```